Graciano1997/school_library/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> If you like this project, please give a star it will make all the difference.
+> If you like this project, please give it a star it will make all the difference.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>